z37soft/INetSyphon_OSX_SDK/README.md

 Add: TCPSyphon server and TCPSyphon client.

 Todo

-Add UDPSyphon server and client.
-Add INetSyphon SDK for iOS.
+UDPSyphon server and client sample project. and INetSyphon SDK for iOS, RaspberryPi, Android.

 About SIGPIPE.